pwittchen/interview-questions/java-developer.md

 - When you take a look at the code how do you recognize if it's clean and well written?
 - How would you design method in the right way?
 - What is loose coupling?
-- what is recommended maximum length of the method?
+- What is recommended maximum number of lines in the method?

 **Programming Paradigms**
 - Describe structural programming paradigm